hxtunq/anno2vcf/README.md

 # anno2vcf

-Convert ANNOVAR multianno Excel workbooks to VCF (Variant Call Format) from the command line.
+Convert ANNOVAR multianno Excel workbooks to Variant Call Format file (VCF) from the command line.

 (useful for those moments when the original VCF mysteriously disappears)